If you’re using a Canon DSLR, you’ll need one of the best Canon EF lenses, and in this guide, we’ve picked the best examples for all budgets.

 - Weight: 625g

-Planning on getting into macro photography?
-Shooting frame-filling close-ups of minuscule subjects can be one of the most technically demanding photographic disciplines out there – as well as one of the most rewarding.
-One of the most important aspect of macro is getting the right lens, and the Canon EF 100mm f2.8L Macro IS USM is most certainly the right lens.
+Into macro photography?
+Shooting frame-filling close-ups of minuscule subjects is one of the most technically demanding photographic disciplines out there – and one of the most rewarding.
+Having the right lens is crucial for macro photography; and the Canon EF 100mm f2.8L Macro IS USM is most certainly that.

 Like many macro lenses, the EF 100mm f2.8L Macro IS USM doubles up well as a portrait lens, helped by its maximum aperture of f/2.8.
-This is where you might get more use out of one of its additional features – image stabilisation, which tends to be of limited use in macro photography where tripods are near-ubiquitous.
+This is where one of its additional features, image stabilisation, can open up possibilities, which tends to be of limited use in macro photography where tripods are near-standard.
+If you’re on the hunt for a dedicated portrait lens, see our guide to the best lenses for portrait photography.

 At a glance: